-The modified layout had fewer missing total scores for most domains except Moving outdoors, and Gardening and household maintenance (Table 1).
-Removing items in these domains did not improve completeness of data, thus all were retained.
-There were no significant differences between the demographic or disease characteristics or EDAQ scores of participants who completed the two different layouts.
-Data for the two layouts were analysed separately for Rasch analysis and combined for classical testing (n = 502).
+The modified layout had fewer missing total scores for most domains except Moving Outdoors and Gardening and Household Maintenance (Table 1).
+Removing items in these domains did not improve completeness of data thus all were retained.
+There were no significant differences between the demographic or disease characteristics or EDAQ scores of participants' who completed the two different layouts.
+Data for the two layouts were analysed separately for Rasch analysis and combined for classical testing (n=502).

-Unidimensionality, internal consistency and Rasch transformation scores local dependency (correlated errors) within each domain.
+Unidimensionality, internal consistency and Rasch transformation scores

+As results from the two layouts were similar, data for the original layout only were used in the CFA and Rasch Analyses.
+CFA of the 14 domains for Part 2 section A indicated the potential for unidimensionality after adjustment for local dependency (correlated errors) within each domain.
 All domains achieved RMSEA < 0.10, and CFI and TLI > 0.95 (Table 2).
-Nevertheless, none produced a non-significant chi-square fit, indicating some problems remained in the data.
+Nevertheless, none produced a non-significant Chi Square fit, indicating some problems remained in the data.
 After adjustments (using testlets), all domains satisfied the Rasch model expectations for local dependency (Table 2).
-Virtually all items had ordered thresholds, and where this was not the case, the disordering was not statistically significant (i.e. threshold estimates had overlapping confidence intervals) (e.g. supplementary Fig. S1, available at Rheumatology Online).
+Virtually all items had ordered thresholds, and where this was not the case, the disordering was not statistically significant (i.e. threshold estimates had overlapping confidence intervals) (e.g.

+Supplementary Figure S1).
 DIF by age, gender and employment status was also largely absent, with a few exceptions.
-For example, in Gardening and household maintenance, the item Climbing ladders showed significant DIF by age, with older people showing greater problems.
+For example, in Gardening and Household Maintenance the item Climbing ladders showed significant DIF by age, with older people showing greater problems.
 All individual domains supported strict unidimensionality.